DigitKoodit/digit-backend/README.md

 ## Licensing

-"The code in this project is licensed under [MIT license.](/LICENSE)"
+The code in this project is licensed under [MIT license.](/LICENSE)